Igor Gubskiy: Early period

 Igor Gubskiy was born on June 11, 1954, in the small town of Kadiivka, Voroshilovgradskaya Region.
 His father, Ivan Gubskiy, was an artist, and his mother, Lyudmila Gubskaya, was a housewife.
 He spent his childhood in Kadievka, and later moved with his parents to Voroshilovgrad.

 Art and life, 1985, Oil on Canvas.
 Christie's in 1990.

-From 1969 Igor Gubsky has studied art in Voroshilovgrad Art School, in 1973 he graduated with honors and received a specialty of art and drafting teacher.
+Beginning in 1969, Gubsky studied art in Voroshilovgrad Art School; he graduated with honors in 1973 and received a specialty of art and drafting teacher.

-In 1973 after graduating from the Art School, he entered Kyiv State Art Institute, faculty of painting.
-After the second course, Igor Gubskiy studied in Victor Puzyrkov's workshop.
+In 1973, after graduating from the Art School, he enrolled in Kyiv State Art Institute, faculty of painting.
+After the second course, Gubskiy studied in Victor Puzyrkov's workshop.

-In 1981, after military service, Igor Gubskiy studied in Sergei Grigoriev's workshop for three years.
+In 1981, after military service, Gubskiy studied in Sergei Grigoriev's workshop for three years.

-The artist participated at Christie's, Phillips, and all his artworks "Art and Life" (1985), "Urgent order" (1987), "Nap between battles" and many others were sold out at auctions.
+The artist participated at Christie's, Phillips, and his artworks "Art and Life" (1985), "Urgent order" (1987), "Nap between battles" and many others were sold out at auctions.